 Community Service Form

 .
-The form must be signed by the student, the service supervisor and The Honors College director.
+The form must be signed by the student, the service supervisor and The Honors College dean.

 Students must maintain good standing in The Honors College at all times and update their online Good Standing Report annually.
 For details see the Good Standing Guidelines.